 1. Run the Game in Window Mode

 Though this isn’t a proper solution, you can try this workaround to play your game easily until a fix arrives.
-Make sure to run the game in Windowed mode by changing the screen settings from the in-game menu.
+Run the game in Windowed mode by changing the screen settings from the in-game menu.

 2. Display Scale to 100%